-Moving euthanasia underground and expansion to include SS killings of hospital patients getting ready for the mass killing of Jews, political dissidents and other inferior races.
+Euthanasia goes underground with expansion to include SS killings of hospital patients getting ready for the mass killing of Jews, political dissidents and other inferior races.

 Part 3 of a 4 part series

-In part 1, Hitler started his euthanasia program by having doctors terminate children with disabilities.
-Hitler’s euthanasia program murdered disabled first.
-In part 2, emboldened by their success, the program was expanded to adults; however, opposition from the Roman Catholic Church moved the program underground.
-Autumn 1939 Hitler enlists doctors in disabled euthanasia
+In Part 2, emboldened by their success, the program was expanded to adults; however, opposition from the Roman Catholic Church moved the program underground.
+Autumn 1939 Hitler enlists doctors in disabled euthanasia.

 Employing drug overdose and lethal injection–already successfully used in child euthanasia–in this second phase as a more covert means of killing, the “euthanasia” campaign resumed at a broad range of custodial institutions throughout the Reich.

 Many of these institutions also systematically starved adult and child victims.
-The “Euthanasia” Program continued until the last days of World War II, expanding to include an ever wider range of victims, including geriatric patients, bombing victims, and foreign forced laborers.
-Historians estimate that the “Euthanasia” Program, in all its phases, claimed the lives of 200,000 individuals.
+The “Euthanasia” Program continued until the last days of World War II, expanding to include an ever more comprehensive range of victims, including geriatric patients, bombing victims, and foreign forced labourers.

-Here the killings of disabled patients were the work of SS and police forces, not of physicians, caretakers, and T4 administrators who implemented the “Euthanasia” Program itself.
-In areas of Pomerania, West Prussia, and occupied Poland, SS and police units murdered some 30,000 patients by the autumn of 1941 in order to accommodate ethnic German settlers (Volksdeusche) transferred there from the Baltic countries and other areas.
+Here, the killings of disabled patients were SS and police forces’ work, not of physicians, caretakers, and T4 administrators who implemented the “Euthanasia” Program itself.
+In Pomerania, West Prussia, and occupied Poland, SS and police units murdered some 30,000 patients by the autumn of 1941 to accommodate ethnic German settlers (Volksdeusche) transferred there from the Baltic countries and other areas.

 SS and police units also murdered disabled patients in mass shootings and gas vans in occupied Soviet territories.
 Thousands more died, murdered in their beds and wards by SS and auxiliary police units in Poland and the Soviet Union.

-These murders lacked the ideological component attributed to the centralized “Euthanasia” Program, for by and large, the SS was apparently motivated primarily by economic and material concerns in killing institutionalized patients in occupied Poland and the Soviet Union.
+These murders lacked the ideological part attributed to the centralized “Euthanasia” Program, for, by and large, the SS was apparently motivated primarily by economic and material concerns in killing institutionalized patients in occupied Poland and the Soviet Union.

-The SS and the Wehrmacht quickly made use of the hospitals emptied in these killing operations as barracks, reserve hospitals, munitions storage depots.
+The SS and the Wehrmacht quickly used the hospitals emptied in these killing operations as barracks, reserve hospitals, and munitions storage depots.
 In rare cases, the SS used the empty facilities as a formal T4 killing site; an example is the “euthanasia” facility Tiegenhof, near Danzig (today Gdansk).

 Rehearsal for genocide

-Like those who planned the physical annihilation of the European Jews, the planners of the “euthanasia” program imagined a racially pure and productive society and embraced radical strategies to eliminate those who did not fit within it their vision.
+Like those who planned the physical annihilation of the European Jews, the “euthanasia” program planners imagined a racially pure and productive society and embraced radical strategies to eliminate those who did not fit within it their vision.

 Resources